tektutor/ansible-sep1418-2020/Day2/README.md

 4. From ACM ansible executes the python scripts onto the ansible node
 5. Ansible then waits for the responses to come out from all ansible nodes.
 6. On ACM, ansible give a summary of the playbook execution outcome

+The above steps will repeated for each tasks written in the Playbook.